sleepyfalconstudios/TwitchBot/readme.md

 <b>Follower information</b> will be stored automatically, specifically the colour with which they show in twitch chat, the location of their flower prop in Warudo, and their user Id.

 For chatters, a <b>preferred name</b> can also be given.
-Go to <a href="http://localhost:3000/add-preferred-name" target="_blank"> if you know the user's Id (there are several sites that will provide it), or go to <a href="http://localhost:3000/manage-chatters" target="_blank"> if you have a list of chatters already and want to change it for one of them.
+Go to ["http://localhost:3000/add-preferred-name"]("http://localhost:3000/add-preferred-name") if you know the user's Id (there are several sites that will provide it), or go to ["http://localhost:3000/manage-chatters"]("http://localhost:3000/manage-chatters") if you have a list of chatters already and want to change it for one of them.

 The bot will use names with the following priority when responding to a user:
 1. preferred name